Increasing Aspiration.

 NHS Long-Term Workforce Plan (2022)

-Expansion of apprenticeships, local workforce sustainability, upskilling in health & social care
+Expansion of apprenticeships, local workforce sustainability, and upskilling in health & social care

 Reducing regional inequalities in employment, skills and health outcomes